 We share this evidence, in particular where there's a clear link back to our priorities.
 We also work with others to support the collection of high quality evidence.

-We're a source of information about arts and culture in the city, through our website and the Cambridge Arts Network.
+We’re a source of information about arts and culture in the city, through our website, and the Cambridge Arts Network and Start Now platforms.

 Find out more about: